 Last week I talked about treating yourself when the time is right.
-Many of you passed it along or gave it a thumbs up!
-I’m so glad you all enjoyed it so much that you wanted to share with your friends.
-Thank you!
-Today, I follow up on something I mentioned at the end last week.
-I mentioned that I didn’t want to struggle with the sugar dragon every night.
-Well, this my friends is something I am still working on and today I invite you to use this awesome mindful eating tool that can help you manage your cravings.
+Today, I follow up on something I mentioned at the end of that blog.
+I said that I didn’t want to struggle with the sugar dragon every night, aka my sweet tooth.
+Well, my friends, this is something I am still working on, but I have a secret weapon.
+I invite you to use this awesome mindful eating tool that can help you manage your cravings.
 I will also share some strategies that have helped me cut out a lot of sugar.

 Think about the times your cravings usually occur.
 Cravings hit when you’ve sat at a desk way too long.
-Maybe it comes when we are alone and bored.
-It comes out when we are frustrated, stuck or exhausted at the end of the day.
+Maybe they come when you are alone and bored on the weekends or when you are frustrated, stuck, or exhausted at the end of the day.

-There are plenty of times we just need a pick me up so we gravitate toward something sweet.
-Sugary treats are often readily available at any turn, easy to obtain, only take a minute or two to eat and they make us feel good almost immediately (or at least we think it will).
-No wonder turning to sugar in one form or the other is an easy habit to pick up.
+Sugary treats are often readily available at any turn, easy to obtain, only take a minute or two to eat, and they make us feel good almost immediately (although only momentarily).
+No wonder turning to sugar in one form or the other is a natural habit to pick up.
 It feels so good that our brain decides we should do that more often.
 The only trouble is using sugar as a solution isn’t going to help you in the long run.

 - Describe the moment to yourself.
 Where are you?
 What are you doing?
 What just happened?
 What are you feeling?
 What do you need?
 What are you thinking?
 What story are you telling yourself?

-- Accept it all for what it is and sit with the discomfort.
+- Accept it all for what it is and sit with any discomfort.
 When doing this, treat yourself like you would your best friend.
 That means no shaming, blaming, or demeaning yourself for anything.
 Know that it is okay to be feeling this emotion and show yourself compassion.

-- Take some time to turn away from the craving and if uncomfortable feelings are under the surface think about what you truly need to process those.
-You could journal your thoughts, do some coloring, go on a walk, call a friend, do a chore, pray or meditate.
+- Take time to turn away from the craving and if uncomfortable feelings are under the surface think about what you truly need to process those.
+You could journal your thoughts, do some coloring, go on a walk, call a friend, tidy up a room, pray or meditate.
 You can come back to the craving in 10-20 minutes.

 My challenge to you is to try this tool this week.
 I’ve done this exercise a few times throughout both of my whole30 experiences and continue to use it when cravings arise.
 I’ve learned a lot from pausing before reacting.
 Let me know how it goes for you and what you learn from implementing this mindfulness tool for managing sugar cravings.

-Here are 5 other ideas to help you avoid regular doses of sugary treats.
+Here are five other ideas to help you cut back on sweets and sugar.

 - Be sure you are getting enough protein and healthy fats at each meal.